heini-phys-chem/ASE_calculators/README.md

 ## NEB example
 All in one python script:
-- Read in reactant and product FF geometries with ASE
+- Read in reactant and product force field (FF) geometries with ASE
 - Optimize both molecules
 - Run an NEB calculation
 - Plot results